ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 - `additionalProperties` when `false` only defined properties are allowed
 - `propertyNames` sub-schema to limit naming of properties
 - `patternProperties` automatic sub-schema applied to a property when property-name matches regex ❌
-- [dependencies, dependentSchemas](/docs/plugins#dependenthandler) for dynamic sub-schema/properties
+- [dependencies, dependentSchemas, dependentRequired](/docs/plugins#dependenthandler) for dynamic sub-schema/properties
 - [if, else, then, not, allOf](/docs/plugins#conditionalhandler) for conditional sub-schema
 - [allOf, with conditionals](/docs/plugins#combininghandler) for combining sub-schema (not-all keywords)